Dental Care When You Need It Most

 Dental emergencies should be taken care of right away because immediate treatment is critical if you want to ensure the best outcome for your teeth.
-Waiting to get treatment could result in tooth loss or more severe issues, so time is of the essence!
-Whether you have a persistent toothache or one of your teeth was knocked-out in an accident, call us as soon as possible at (502) 350-1151 to let us know that you’ll be coming into our Bardstown office.
+That's why we reserve a few time slots each day for emergency appointments.
+Whether you have a persistent toothache or one of your teeth was knocked-out in an accident, call us as soon as possible at (502) 350-1151 to see if we have a same-day appointment available for you at our Bardstown office.

 What Is a Dental Emergency?

 Some dental emergencies are very obvious, like excessive bleeding or extremely painful injuries such as a knocked-out tooth.
 However, even more common issues like persistent toothaches are considered dental emergencies.
 Generally, we consider an emergency to be any oral health issue that is causing you pain and you cannot treat on your own.
-If you are experiencing an issue that matches this criteria, call us as soon as possible to let us know you’ll be stopping by, or come directly to our office at 121 S. Salem Drive, Bardstown, KY 40004.
+If you are experiencing an issue that matches this criteria, call us as soon as possible to see if we have an appointment available for you today.

 What to Do During a Dental Emergency

 The most important thing to do in a dental emergency is to get immediate care.
 Call the team at Walton Family Dentistry to gauge the severity of your issue and see if we have a same-day appointment available for you.

 If you have a knocked-out tooth, wash it off gently with warm water and put it back in its socket.
 If this isn’t possible, you can keep the tooth in a cup of cold milk or your own saliva.
 Treat any pain with NSAIDs (non-steroidal anti-inflammatory drugs), but do not use aspirin since it is a blood thinner and could prevent proper clotting.
 You can also apply an ice pack externally to relieve pain and discomfort before you arrive at our office.